Econometrics A

 Module Learning Aims

-This module provides an introduction to the theory and methods of modern econometrics.
-It begins by reviewing and extending the statistical material covered in the senior freshman year.
-Following this students are guided through the fundamental principles of econometrics and working through to more advanced topics as the module progresses.
+This module provides an introduction to the theory and methods of modern econometrics: a set of techniques and methods to answer economic questions with data.
+It begins by reviewing and extending the core concepts of probability and statistics covered in the senior freshman year.
+Following this, students are guided through the fundamental principles of econometrics and working through to more advanced topics as the module progresses.
 The module provides a balance between core theoretical material and an extensive applied component which aims to develop student's practical skills necessary to conduct independent applied research.

 Module Content